Daniel Lusk: Literary work and honors

 Daniel Lusk's poems have been published in many magazines and journals, including American Poetry Review, Appalachia, Beloit Poetry Journal, Chariton Review, The Comstock Review, Hayden's Ferry Review, Iowa Review, Kansas Quarterly, Laurel Review, The Louisville Review, New Letters, Nimrod, North American Review, North Dakota Quarterly, Off the Coast, Painted Bride Quarterly, Passages North, The Pinch, Poetry, Poetry Ireland, Prairie Schooner, South Dakota Review, and Southern Poetry Review.
 Lusk's poems have been reprinted in anthologies, including180 More Extraordinary Poems for Every Day, edited by Billy Collins, (2005); O Taste and See: Food Poems, edited by David Lee Garrison and Terry Hermsen (2003); and The Breath of Parted Lips II : Voices from the Robert Frost Place, edited by Sydney Lea (2004).
 The Breath of Parted Lips II was a finalist for the ForeWord Book of the Year (2004) and the Independent Publisher Book Award for Anthologies (2005).

 Lusk's early poetry collections include Wild Onions (published as Winter Promises - Wild Onions, with Mark Vinz, BkMk Press, 1975); Cow Wars (Nightshade Press, 1995); and Kissing the Ground: New & Selected Poems (Onion River, 1999).

 The poetry collection Lake Studies: Meditations on Lake Champlain (2011) and its companion audiobook The Inland Sea: Reflections (2013) were inspired by more than two years of research into Lake Champlain's history, interviews with divers, and Lusk's experiences on the lake, especially the area called the Inland Sea, which is an old name for the broad lake east of the Champlain Islands of South Hero/Grand Isle, North Hero and Isle LaMotte.
 Lake Studies and The Inland Sea were publishing collaborations with the Lake Champlain Maritime Museum.

 The poems in Lusk's collection Kin (Wind Ridge, 2013) were largely inspired by the wildlife he encountered while living in rural northern Vermont.
 The collection was a finalist for the Tupelo Press Dorset and Snowbound Awards, the Sarabande Press Morton Prize, and White Pine Press Book Award.
 Many of the individual poems in this collection were first published in national journals, among them Appalachia, The Iowa Review, New Letters, Nimrod International Journal, North American Review, and The Southern Review.
 The British writer J. B. Pick (John Pick) wrote of Kin, “…the ability to focus imagery, unite disparates, use language with grace and power…the astonishments which occur every page show clearly that Lusk is a poet of rare talent.”

 Lusk's next collection, The Vermeer Suite (Wind Ridge, 2015), includes poems inspired by the paintings of the seventeenth-century Dutch painter Johannes Vermeer.
 The book includes full-color images of some of Vermeer's works.

-Lusk's 2017 collection, The Shower Scene from Hamlet (Phoenix Books), invites readers, "to reexamine characters from literature or history and to contemplate their unknowns, to consider the moments that might not have made it into Hamlet or other volumes."
+Lusk's 2017 collection, The Shower Scene from Hamlet (Mapletree Editions), invites readers, "to reexamine characters from literature or history and to contemplate their unknowns, to consider the moments that might not have made it into Hamlet or other volumes."